TomPace101/nanopore_diffusion/notes.md

 # Refactoring: Requests and Handlers

-reqdata means the request includes data other than just the input and output files
+In the info below, reqdata means the request includes data other than just the input and output files

 Mesh generation:
   - construct template from geometry definition (reqdata -> .geo.jinja2)